-Your eyes open, as if for the first time, to a world of blurred shapes and soft colors.
-You recognize your surroundings, though they’re different somehow — it’s as if everything’s, more vivid, more real.
+Your eyes open, as if for the first time, to a world of blurred shapes and soft colours.
+You recognise your surroundings, though they’re different somehow — it’s as if everything’s, more vivid, more real.

-As your vision adjusts the shapes develop definition and depth – soon you can see the rich palette used to paint the world, you can feel the texture of the brush strokes, and you can perceive the complexity of the shades — the greys, the almost whites, the darkest blacks.
-Now that your eyes are open you can’t comprehend how you walked the world blind for so long — how you missed all the minute details that make up the whole.
-With your new senses in full bloom you at last realize what’s different: it’s you — you’re finally Woke.
+As your vision adjusts the shapes develop definition and depth.
+You can soon see the rich palette used to paint the world.
+You can feel the texture of the brush strokes and perceive the complexity of the shades — the greys, the charcoals, the off-whites.
+With your eyes now open you can’t comprehend how you walked the world blind for so long — how you missed all the minute details that make up the whole.
+With your new senses in full bloom you at last realise what’s different: it’s you — you’re finally Woke.

 It’s as if you’ve just drank a vente americano or pounded an extra strong matcha — as though you’re on a higher plane of existence to everyone else.
 Your hyper-awareness has elevated you above the muddle of humanity so you’re now looking down on it, like a benevolent hot air balloon.
 They don’t know what you know.
 They can’t see the individual threads that make up the fabric of society, or how their petty prejudices are unravelling it.
 As you observe them you reflect on how you were once the same, sleepwalking through your life.
 You pity them.
 You pity their ignorance.
 So you take it upon yourself to rouse them from their slumber, to educate them in the ways of social harmony.